luismurao/bam/README.md

 The `bam` package is an R package designed to estimate dynamic models of species distributions using the concepts of the **BAM** shceme.
-It allows to  operate on large matrices (tens of millions of cells) regarding to each element of the $\textbf{BAM}$, for example, the adjacency matrix (connectivity matrix), and the niche suitability matrices.
+It allows to  operate on large matrices (tens of millions of cells) regarding to each element of the **BAM**, for example, the adjacency matrix (connectivity matrix), and the niche suitability matrices.

-The dynamic model behaind the package is the cellular automaton
+The dynamic model behind the package is the cellular automaton

 ![\begin{equation} \mathbf{G}_j(t+1) =\mathbf{B}_j(t)\mathbf{A}_j(t) \mathbf{C}_j  \mathbf{G}_j(t) \label{eq:automata} \end{equation}](https://render.githubusercontent.com/render/math?math=%5Cbegin%7Bequation%7D%20%5Cmathbf%7BG%7D_j(t%2B1)%20%3D%5Cmathbf%7BB%7D_j(t)%5Cmathbf%7BA%7D_j(t)%20%5Cmathbf%7BC%7D_j%20%20%5Cmathbf%7BG%7D_j(t)%20%5Clabel%7Beq%3Aautomata%7D%20%5Cend%7Bequation%7D)